testvon/alecsatin.github.io/_posts/2015-06-06-monday-morning-rail.md

 In this blog I try to give you a sense of how freedom felt.
 The present fog seems normal to us now.
 But it hasn't always been so.
 Sometimes the pain of what we've lost - what many of you will never know - is so strong it knocks the air out of me.
 Yet I prefer the tears of loss to the hopelessness of forgetfulness.

-Zersetzung got it exactly right in [Train Time !!!](http://www.zersetzung.org/special-exhibits/255-trains).
+Zersetzung got it exactly right in Train Time (*original source removed) !!!].
 Think about his words as you listen to Willie Nelson sing Steve Goodman's 1971 song, *City of New Orleans*.

 **Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/songs/monday-morning-rail/){: .btn .btn--warning} to watch the video.
 {: .notice}